timabell/schema-explorer/_posts/2018-12-04-who-is-it-for.md

 Use Schema Explorer to better explain the schema to less db-loving team members.
 Share it with your team to help them code against the database with more self-serve and with less mistakes and misunderstandings.

+Use it to answer your own questions faster and with less impact on your mental stack while coding.

 ## The team lead / CTO / founder

 You have an eye on the time/cost for bringing someone up to speed.
 You want your team to use the best tools available because they pay for themselves.

 Schema Explorer will cut the amount time a new team member spends unable to contribute while they learn the system.
-Having Schema Explorer will make the team member happier and allow them to more quickly move on to solving the important problems you hired them to help with.
+Having Schema Explorer will make new team members happier and allow them to more quickly move on to solving the important problems you hired them to help with.

-If a new tool makes your team even 1% better/stronger/faster then they need it.
+If a new tool makes your team even 1% better/stronger/faster then they must have it!
 End of.

 ## The newbie on a team

 You want to not feel out of depth and unproductive.
 You need to understand this team's schema fast.

 Use Schema Explorer to get a feel for the database faster.
-Use Schema Explore as a regular reference so you don't have to memorize every detail of the database you're now working with.
+Use Schema Explorer as a regular reference so you don't have to memorize every detail of the database you're now working with.

 ## The systems integrator

-You regularly encounters big legacy databases and have to work out how they work.
-You're an expert at doing so but it's such a time-sink that isn't moving the project forward.
+You regularly encounter big legacy databases and have to work out how they work.
+You're an expert at doing so but it's such a time-sink that doesn't move the project forward.
 You can never get hold of anyone who knows anything about the database, and of course the documentation is non-existent / out of date / misleading.

 Use Schema Explorer to shine a light on the spaghetti and more quickly move on to building the integrations.
 Use it as a fast reference while you work through the details of integrating.